nclowell/RAD_scallops/5_potential_drivers_of_differentiation/readme.md

 #### Some results

-We did not find evidence for isolation by distance, in that we did not find correlation among genetic and geographic distance.
+I did not find evidence for isolation by distance, in that we did not find correlation among genetic and geographic distance.

 ![ibd](https://github.com/nclowell/RAD_scallops/blob/master/imgs/ibd.png?raw=true)